-Why do Hiring Managers want behavioral assessments?
+Why do an increasing number of astute Hiring Managers want behavioral assessments?
 The end goal is to make the RIGHT HIRE to achieve quick ASSIMILATION, faster PRODUCTIVITY, and longer RETENTION.
 Behavioral assessment (sometimes referred to as “Psychometric Testing”) has become increasingly recognized as a valuable source of information when making hiring decisions.

 There is a wealth of data to demonstrate that using behavioral assessments in conjunction with sound, responsible recruitment methods reduces employee turnover, and it’s quickly becoming standard practice for many employers and recruiters.

 When used strictly one-sided whereas applicants/candidates are tested, the results are vague and often mis-interpreted.
 In addition, when compared to a one-size fits-all “corporate culture” , the results don’t help in determining if said candidate is really a good fit for the team he/she will work within AND what effects they will have on team dynamics .
 The one-sided test isn’t worth the additional time and expense

 When in the current economic climate is behavioral assessments REALLY an essential part of assessing potential candidates?
 When testing a candidate, what are you measuring the results against?

 Just in case you’re unfamiliar with behavioral assessment, although the process varies from company to company, it usually involves a questionnaire that asks the candidate about their opinions, preferences and priorities.
 Behavioral reports can include information such as preferred working environment, how they respond to tight deadlines, preferred management style, approach to selling, and much more.